Homotopy types of topological stacks of categories: Abstract

 \section{Abstract}

 This note extends Quillen's Theorem A to a large class of categories internal to topological spaces.
-This allows us to show that under some mild conditions a fully faithful and essentially surjective functor between such topological categories induces a homotopy equivalence of classifying spaces.
+This allows us to show that under a mild condition a fully faithful and essentially surjective functor between such topological categories induces a homotopy equivalence of classifying spaces.
 It follows from this that we can associate a 2-functorial homotopy type to a wide class of topological stacks of categories, taking values in the 2-category of spaces, continuous maps and homotopy classes of homotopies of maps.
 This generalises work of Noohi and Ebert on the homotopy types of topological stacks of groupoids under the restriction to the site with \emph{numerable} open covers.

 It is well known that a category gives rise to a CW complex---its classifying space---and thus represents a homotopy type.
 In fact, any CW complex can be represented (up to homotopy) as the classifying space of a category.
-It is therefore of interest to know when a functor induces a homotopy equivalence of classifying spaces, and Quillen's Theorem A \cite{Quillen_73} answers this question for us: if all the homotopy fibres of a functor are contractible, the functor is a homotopy equivalence.
+It is therefore of interest to know when a functor induces a homotopy equivalence of classifying spaces, and Quillen's Theorem A \cite{Quillen_73} answers this question for us: if all the geometric realisations of the lax fibres of a functor are contractible, the functor induces a homotopy equivalence.

 However, there are homotopy types that are best realised as the classifying spaces of \emph{topological} categories, that is, categories internal to $\Top$, or some cartesian closed variant.
 Examples include the Borel construction $X \times_K EK$ for a space with the action of a topological group or monoid $K$.
 It is therefore natural to try to extend Theorem A to topological categories.